 All News / Case News /

-The cases identified so far have exposure dates occurring on the weekend of July 30th through August 1st, but additional exposures may have occurred through August 9, 2021.
+The cases identified had exposure dates occurring on the weekend of July 30th through August 1st, but additional exposures may have occurred through August 9, 2021.
 The pool and splashpad were closed on August 9, 2021.

-The MSDH is conducting an ongoing investigation to identify any additional cases.
-The management of the Jellystone Park Camp Resort are cooperating with the investigation and response.
+The MSDH conducted an investigation to identify any additional cases and work to determine the source of the outbreak.
+The management of the Jellystone Park Camp Resort cooperated with the investigation and response.

 E. coli O157 infection can be a serious illness, especially in very young children and the elderly, and is associated with severe stomach cramps, diarrhea (sometimes bloody), vomiting and fever.
 Some individuals develop a severe and potentially life-threatening condition called hemolytic uremic syndrome (HUS).
 HUS occurs about a week after symptoms first appear, as they are improving.
 It can lead to kidney failure in some cases.
 Early symptoms of HUS can be associated with decreased urination and fatigue.